McMaster University, Ontario, Canada, MD

 Residency, Obstetrics and Gynecology, McMaster University, Ontario, Canada

 Fellowship, Maternal-Fetal Medicine, The University of British Columbia

 Fellowship, Maternal-Fetal Medicine, Albert Einstein College of Medicine

-Michael Bebbington, MD, MHSc, is a board-certified maternal-fetal medicine specialist and serves as Co-Director of the Comprehensive Fetal Care Center, a clinical partnership between Dell Children’s Medical Center and UT Health Austin.
+Michael Bebbington, MD, MHSc, is a board-certified maternal-fetal medicine specialist in the Comprehensive Fetal Care Center, a clinical partnership between Dell Children’s Medical Center and UT Health Austin.
 With more than 20 years of experience, he specializes in fetal medicine and using specialized diagnostic imaging and intrauterine interventions in the management of complex pregnancies.
 Additionally, Dr. Bebbington is a professor in the Dell Medical School Department of Women’s Health.